-The church in Pęzino was erected in the sixteenth century on the initiative of the then town owner, Maćko III from the Pomeranian family Borkowie.
-In the second half of the 16th century it was rebuilt for the Evangelical parish.
-Originally, the church had a timber tower, which burned in 1902 from a lightning strike.
-It was rebuilt after four years, replacing the wood with a brick.
-With it, a north-facing porch and southern chapel were erected, the interior of the church was renovated and the shape of the windows was changed.
-The next renovation of the interior and the roof was carried out in 1956.
+The church in Pęzino (Pansin) was erected in the mid-16th century on the initiative of the then owner of the town, Matzke III from the Pomeranian Borcke family.
+In the second half of the 16th century, it was rebuilt for the Evangelical parish, which inserted a gallery inside and enlarged church by a southern chapel.
+In 1893, the windows of the eastern wall were transformed with new stained glass windows.
+In 1902, its wooden tower burnt down after a lightning strike.
+It was rebuilt after four years, but in a brick construction.
+Along with it, a porch was erected on the north side, the interior of the church was renovated and the shape of the windows was changed.
+The next interior and roof renovation was carried out in 1956.

 The church was originally a simple aisleless building erected of erratic stones and bricks on a rectangular plan with dimensions of 20 x 11.4 meters, without an externally separated chancel.
 Initially, there was a wooden tower on the west side of the nave.
 The most decorative element of the building was the eastern gable, decorated with brick double blendes with tracery motifs passing into pinnacles.
 The entrance was traditionally located in the southern wall, while the lighting was provided by three southern and two eastern windows.
 The northern wall probably originally had no openings.
 The interior of the church was covered with a wooden, beam ceiling.

 The church was significantly transformed in the early modern period, and its nave was enlarged by a western tower, a northern porch and a southern chapel.
 The windows of the nave were also transformed.
 The eastern façade of the church remains the closest to its original appearance, and was also the most decorative part of the building at the end of the Middle Ages.
 The interior was also transformed, mainly due to the insertion of the western gallery in the second half of the 16th century.